 Using the Cricut Machine to Cut Crepe Paper

-How to Make Easy Paper Daffodil Flowers
+Steps to Make an Easy Paper Daffodil Bouquet

 Once all of the petals are cut, I placed a small thin line of glue down the center of each petal.
 I folded the petal and then opened it all the way except for a small fold.